 Pentagram Pylons - can you elegantly recreate them?
 Or, the European flag in LOGO - what poses the greater problem?

-are you controlling when you change the values of the variables?
+Explore this how this program produces the sequences it does.
+What are you controlling when you change the values of the variables?

 Can you use your powers of logic and deduction to work out the missing information in these sporty situations?

 Remember that you want someone following behind you to see where you went.
 Can yo work out how these patterns were created and recreate them?

 Can you order pictures of the development of a frog from frogspawn and of a bean seed growing into a plant?

 This Sudoku, based on differences.
 Using the one clue number can you find the solution?